 Primary cutaneous malignant melanoma is thought to develop in a multi-step process.
 Precursor lesions, such as dysplastic melanocytic nevi develop into a melanoma in situ stage and further into invasive melanoma and eventually metastatic melanoma.
 Invasive malignant melanoma is traditionally divided into four principal histopathological subgroups based on the microscopical appearance: superficial spreading melanoma (SSM), nodular malignant melanoma (NMM), lentigo maligna melanoma (LMM) and acral lentiginous melanoma (ALM).

-Here, we explore the melanoma proteome using TCGA transcriptomics data and antibody based protein data.
-205 genes are suggested as prognostic based on transcriptomics data from 102 patients; 163 genes associated with unfavourable prognosis and 42 genes associated with favourable prognosis.
+Here, we explore the melanoma proteome using TCGA transcriptomics data and antibody-based protein data.
+208 genes are suggested as prognostic based on transcriptomics data from 102 patients; 163 genes are associated with unfavorable prognosis and 45 genes are associated with favorable prognosis.

 TCGA data analysis

-For unfavourable genes, higher relative expression levels at diagnosis gives significantly lower overall survival for the patients.
-There are 163 genes associated with unfavourable prognosis in melanoma.
-In Table 1, the top 20 most significant genes related to unfavourable prognosis are listed.
+For unfavorable genes, higher relative expression levels at diagnosis give significantly lower overall survival for the patients.
+There are 163 genes associated with an unfavorable prognosis in melanoma.
+In Table 1, the top 20 most significant genes related to an unfavorable prognosis are listed.

-MCM6 is a gene associated with unfavourable prognosis in melanoma.
+MCM6 is a gene associated with an unfavorable prognosis in melanoma.
 The best separation is achieved by an expression cutoff at 16.5 fpkm which divides the patients into two groups with 0% 3-year survival for patients with high expression versus 62% for patients with low expression, p-value: 1.09e-5.
-Immunohistochemical staining using an antibody targeting MCM6 (HPA004818) shows differential expression pattern in melanoma samples.
+Immunohistochemical staining using an antibody targeting MCM6 (HPA004818) shows a differential expression pattern in melanoma samples.

-TIMELESS is another gene associated with unfavourable prognosis in melanoma.
+TIMELESS is another gene associated with an unfavorable prognosis in melanoma.
 The best separation is achieved by an expression cutoff at 10.0 fpkm which divides the patients into two groups with 0% 3-year survival for patients with high expression versus 48% for patients with low expression, p-value: 1.06e-5.
-Immunohistochemical staining using an antibody targeting TIMELESS (HPA060655) shows differential expression pattern in melanoma samples.
+Immunohistochemical staining using an antibody targeting TIMELESS (HPA060655) shows a differential expression patterns in melanoma samples.

 Table 1.
-The 20 genes with highest significance associated with unfavourable prognosis in melanoma.
+The 20 genes with highest significance associated with an unfavorable prognosis in melanoma.

-For favourable genes, higher relative expression levels at diagnosis gives significantly higher overall survival for the patients.
-There are 42 genes associated with favourable prognosis in melanoma.
-In Table 2, the top 20 most significant genes related to favourable prognosis are listed.
+For favorable genes, higher relative expression levels at diagnosis give significantly higher overall survival for the patients.
+There are 45 genes associated with a favorable prognosis in melanoma.
+In Table 2, the top 20 most significant genes related to a favorable prognosis are listed.

-WIPI1 is a gene associated with favourable prognosis in melanoma.
+WIPI1 is a gene associated with a favorable prognosis in melanoma.
 The best separation is achieved by an expression cutoff at 14.0 fpkm which divides the patients into two groups with 52% 3-year survival for patients with high expression versus 0% for patients with low expression, p-value: 3.11e-4.
-Immunohistochemical staining using an antibody targeting WIPI1 (HPA007493) shows differential expression pattern in melanoma samples.
+Immunohistochemical staining using an antibody targeting WIPI1 (HPA007493) shows a differential expression pattern in melanoma samples.

 Table 2.
-The 20 genes with highest significance associated with favourable prognosis in melanoma.
+The 20 genes with highest significance associated with a favorable prognosis in melanoma.

 The melanoma transcriptome

-The transcriptome analysis shows that 69% (n=13491) of all human genes (n=19670) are expressed in melanoma.
+The transcriptome analysis shows that 68% (n=13794) of all human genes (n=20162) are expressed in melanoma.
 All genes were classified according to the melanoma-specific expression into one of five different categories, based on the ratio between mRNA levels in melanoma compared to the mRNA levels in the other 16 analyzed cancer tissues.

 Figure 1.
 The distribution of all genes across the five categories based on transcript abundance in melanoma as well as in all other cancer tissues.

 Table 3.
-Number of genes in the subdivided categories of elevated expression in melanoma.
+The number of genes in the subdivided categories of elevated expression in melanoma.

 Immunohistochemistry is often used to distinguish malignant melanoma from other tumor types.
 Traditionally, antibodies towards different S-100 proteins have been used as markers of melanocytes, however, these antibodies also stain in e.g. Langerhans cells and nerve fibers.
 Other markers, such as Melan-A (MART-1) and tyrosinase (TYR), stain melanocytes more specifically and are useful to determine if a tumor is of melanocytic origin.
 Proliferation markers are also widely used in the differential diagnostics of melanocytic lesions with uncertain malignant potential.
 The most accepted marker for determining mitotic cells is Ki-67 (MKI67).
 The presence of Ki-67 positive melanocytic cells is often used in routine pathology to distinguish malignant melanoma from benign melanocytic tumors.